 If you follow the news from Israel, you know that the nation is slated to hold elections on April 9.
 There is much political “horse-trading” going on, as candidates work to form coalitions and competitors try to unseat Prime Minister Netanyahu.
 It’s a process that leads to an ongoing war of words between rival candidates; one writer’s memorable description of Israel as a “noisy democracy” has never seemed so apt.

-Americans, of course, are no strangers to political noise and controversy, and the political climate in the U.S. today is particularly charged.
+Beyond news from Israel, Americans, of course, are no strangers to political noise and controversy, and the political climate in the U.S. today is particularly charged.
 Outrage is the currency of the day.
 People share their thoughts, both edifying and demeaning, via social media.
 The 24-hour news cycle informs us, but also inflames our passions, often bringing more heat than light.
 Public controversies become personal, and even close family members have become alienated from each other in this volatile atmosphere.

 It is such a blessing that Jews and Christians can turn to the Bible to remember, amid all the noise, that we are admonished to listen, both to God and to each other, and to exercise kindness in our words and expression.

 The book of Proverbs is rich in this timeless advice.
 “Let the wise listen and add to their learning, and let the discerning get guidance” (1:5).
 “Whoever listens to me will live in safety and be at ease” (1:33).
 “Turning your ear to wisdom and applying your heart to understanding … then you will understand the fear of the LORD” (2:2,5).
 “Anxiety weighs down the heart, but a kind word cheers it up” (12:25).